 Total Area: 107 sq miles.

 Floreana is an ancient Galapagos shield volcano.
-The oldest lava found here dates back to 1.5 million years ago, making Floreana one of the older Galapagos islands.
+The oldest lava found here dates back to 1.5 million years ago, making Floreana one of the older islands of the Galapagos archipelago.
 In contrast to the other major islands, Floreana does not have a well-developed volcanic crater at its center.
 But visitors can see clear evidence of ash deposits and lava flows, with over 50 scoria cinder cones onshore and 6 tuff ash cones offshore.
 These are formed by layers of compacted ash from historic eruptions.

-Without question the island of Floreana boasts the most colorful human history of all Galapagos islands.
-So let’s start with the island names, why does Floreana have 3 different names?
+Let’s start with names, why does Floreana Island have 3 different names?
 The original name, Charles, came from the English, in honor of King Charles II.
 In common with all Galapagos islands, the English names were later replaced with Spanish ones.
-So Charles island became Santa Maria island, named after one of the ships used on the voyage of Christopher Colombus.
-The common present day name of Floreana comes from Juan José Flores, who was first president of Ecuador, and was governing when Ecuador took possession of the Galapagos archipelago.
+So Charles Island became Santa Maria Island, named after one of the ships used on the voyage of Christopher Columbus.
+The common present-day name of Floreana comes from Juan José Flores, who was the first president of Ecuador and was governing when Ecuador took possession of the Galapagos archipelago.
 Confused?
 Don’t be, today everyone at Galapagos refers to the island as Floreana.

-Floreana island has always been a logical choice for human settlement as it is one of few Galapagos islands with a source of fresh water.
-So pirates and whalers were regular visitors back in the 1700 and 1800s.
-They would use Floreana as a hub to restock food and water, as well as a hideout to avoid the Spanish fleet after raids.
-They even established an unusual post office here to send communications back home during long voyages.
-Unfortunately for the resident giant tortoises, they were used as a supply of live meat and hunted to extinction.
+Floreana Island has always been a logical choice for human settlement as it is one of the few Galapagos islands with a freshwater source.
+So, pirates and whalers were regular visitors back in the 1700s and 1800s.
+They would use Floreana as a transport hub to restock food and water, as well as a hideout to avoid the Spanish fleet after raids.
+They even established an unusual post office here to send communications back home during long voyages, but more on that later.
+Unfortunately for the resident giant Floreana tortoises, they were used as a food supply by pirates and eventually hunted to extinction.

-But all of this was but a precursor to the most intriguing period of Floreana island’s history: The Galapagos Affair.
+But all of this was but a mere precursor to the most intriguing period in Floreana Island history: The Galapagos Affair.

-The Galapagos Affair is the story of the great Floreana island mystery.
-A true tale of three seperate groups of independent settlers in the 1930s, seeking a Robinson Crusoe paradise.
+The Galapagos Affair is the true story of the almost unbelievable and mysterious events that occurred on Floreana Island in the 1930s.
+The tale relates to the exploits and destiny of three separate groups of independent settlers, each seeking their own Robinson Crusoe paradise.

-The Wittmer family came next, establishing a successful agricultural lifestyle and giving birth to son Rolf – the very first person to be born at the Galapagos islands.
+The German Wittmer family came next, establishing a successful agricultural lifestyle and giving birth to son Rolf – the very first person to be born on the Galapagos islands.

-Even today the Galapagos affair remains a mystery, and in all likeliness it will never be solved.
-Margaret Wittmer passed away in the year 2000, and was the last person who could reasonably have held the key to solving the mystery.
-For more information read our detailed blog about the Galapagos affair, watch the Hollywood documentary “The Galapagos Affair: Satan Came to Eden“, or pick up a copy of Margaret Wittmer’s book.
+What happened to the Baroness and her lover?
+To this day it remains an unsolved mystery.
+In all likelihood, it will never be solved.
+Margaret Wittmer passed away in the year 2000 and was the last person who could reasonably have held the key to solving the mystery.

 Today the descendants of the original Wittmer settlers still live on Floreana, running the Wittmer Hotel for tourists.

-Today, however, the Floreana mockingbird is listed as a Critically Endangered species.
-Human introduced feral goats, dogs and cats have devastated the natural Floreana habitat.
+Today, however, the Floreana Island mockingbird is listed as a Critically Endangered species.
+Human-introduced feral goats, dogs, and cats have devastated the natural Floreana habitat.
 The small remaining population of mockingbirds only survived by taking refuge on nearby uninhabited Champion and Gardner islets.
 The current population size of the Floreana mockingbird is estimated as fewer than 200 individuals.

-So an immediate and concerted conservation effort is needed to protect the Floreana mockingbird.
-The Galapagos National Park authority successfully removed all feral goats in 2007.
-But even so the Floreana habitat is no longer suitable to sustain some of Floreana’s native wildlife.
-The Charles Darwin Foundation run an annual census to monitor the size and health of the Floreana mockingbird population.
-They also have future plans to repopulate Floreana island with mockingbirds as part of the Floreana Restoration Project.
-Floreana conservation work is also helping to restore healthy populations of Galapagos racer snakes, hawks, barn owls, and three species of Darwins finch.
+So, an immediate and concerted conservation effort is needed to protect the Floreana mockingbird.
+The Galapagos National Park Authority successfully removed all feral goats from Floreana in 2007.
+But even so, some of the damage was irreversible, and the Floreana habitat is no longer suitable to sustain some of Floreana’s native wildlife.
+The Charles Darwin Foundation runs an annual census to monitor the size and health of the Floreana mockingbird population.
+They also have future plans to repopulate Floreana Island with mockingbirds as part of the Floreana Restoration Project.
+Floreana's conservation work is also helping to restore healthy populations of Galapagos racer snakes, hawks, barn owls, and three species of Darwin's finch.

-Floreana day tours also operate from Santa Cruz island, but make for a very long day without much time for visits.
-A better alternative may be to stay a few nights on Floreana island.
+Floreana day tours also operate from Santa Cruz island, but make for a very long day.
+A better alternative may be to stay a few nights on Floreana Island.
 Hotel Wittmer and Floreana Lava Lodge are two decent accommodation options, but be sure to book ahead as they are often fully booked.
-The other challenge is getting to and from Floreana island by the local speedboat ferry service.
-This is often an unreliable form of transport and does not run every day of the week.
-We recommend investigating timetable information and booking your ticket in advance.
+The other challenge is getting to and from Floreana Island using the local speedboat ferry service, which does not run every day of the week.
+We recommend investigating timetable information with your Floreana hotel and booking your tickets in advance.